sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 #### README.md

-The `README.md` is the content for your extension page in the [extensions registry](https://sourcegraph.com/extensions).
+The `README.md` is the content for your extension page in the [extension registry](https://sourcegraph.com/extensions).
 See the [Codecov extension](https://sourcegraph.com/extensions/sourcegraph/codecov) for a great example.

 #### package.json